About Me

 How I Work

-I act as a sparring partner to CEOs, Managing Directors, CPOs, CTOs, VPs, and leadership teams in growth-stage tech companies.
+As an external sparring partner to CEOs, Managing Directors, CPOs, CTOs, VPs, and leadership teams.